runrig-coop/hedgerows/index.md

 of "usufruct" as an alternative to absolute property rights.
 It was a concept I was still struggling to grasp, particularly how the rights of usufruct were distinguished from real property rights (_jus in re propria_).
-How I understood it was that usufruct grants the rightsholder both the free use of an asset as well as the profits or other material gains that arise from it.
-These are termed _usus_ and _fructus_ in civil law, hence _usufruct_.
+How I understood it was that usufruct grants the rightsholder two distinct rights: first of all, the free _use_ of an asset as they saw fit, and secondly, any profits or other material gains that may arise from it, the so-called "fruits" of the asset.
+These are termed _usus_ and _fructus_ in civil law, respectively, hence _usufruct_.
 Real property ownership grants all of that plus the right to the disposal (_abusus_) of the asset.
 That can include consuming, selling, irrevocably altering or destroying it.[^jus]

 What I struggled with most was this: If someone is entitled to use an asset and its produce however one saw fit, how did that differ substantially from the